SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The members of a module access the top-level declarations of that module.

+The members of an instance of a type whose declaration is marked with the ``dynamicMemberLookup`` attribute include members that are looked up at runtime, as described in :doc:`Attributes`.

 To distinguish between methods or initializers whose names differ only by the names of their arguments,